 Cllr Liz Vernon

-I have lived in Edstaston for over 40 years and fully appreciate how fortunate I am to live in such a wonderful area.
-I have been a teacher in schools in Shropshire and Telford for all this time but with part time work now, I am able to contribute to my local community in a more positive way.
-My husband has run a local business for 45 years and is now joined by our son.
+I have lived in Edstaston for over 45 years and fully appreciate how fortunate I am to live in such a wonderful area.
+I have been a teacher in schools in Shropshire and Telford for 43 years, Since my retirement, I have been able to contribute to my local community in a more positive way.
+My husband has run a local business for 47 years and is now joined by our son.

 I am a long standing member of the Edstaston Village Hall Committee and hold the position of Secretary.
 We organise events in the hall with the purpose of getting people together to enjoy themselves but the hall is also used for private functions and community needs such as meetings and elections.
+I have been a volunteer for the recent extension project which has had wonderful community support.
+Alongside others, I have been involved in digging stone, moving rubbish, cleaning up the car park and cleaning in the hall.
 I also support the functions run by St Mary’s Church, Edstaston.
 I enjoy meeting up with people who have become very good friends.

 In 2011 I joined the Parish Community Plan group because I enjoy geography, history, the local environment and community involvement.
 I then became a councillor for the Edstaston Ward for four years and have extended this for a further four years.
 I have been the Chair of Wem Rural Parish Council for three years until May 2021.

 I understand the importance of the contribution of agriculture, local family and small businesses to Wem Rural area.
 They employ local people and they are loyal and support businesses in the area and on Wem Industrial Estate.